Guillemdb/dashboard_server/README.md

 This is a proof of concept for extending the functionality of sourced-ui dashboards as a separate service.

+## Get started
+You can find a detailed tutorial on how to get started in the [demo](markdown/demo.md) section.

 ## Why this project

 When trying to integrate new `sourced extensions` to `sourced-ui` we often come across the limitations that